tum-i4/binary-rts/README.md

 # BinaryRTS

-BinaryRTS is an RTS tool based on dynamic binary instrumentation.
+BinaryRTS is a research tool for regression test selection (RTS) based on dynamic binary instrumentation.
 A sample project and instructions on how to use BinaryRTS can be found [here](./sample).

 ## Structure